jonmitten/javafx_tth/README.md

 Inline styling can be used as it is with HTML.
 They can also be imported as external stylesheets, as would be expected for most large-scale applications.
 [JavaFX CSS Reference can be researched here.](https://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html)

+####Resources

+Resources reference directories are treated as special directories by the Java compiler, and acts as a repository for external-to-Java resources.

+Creating a new directory and setting it as a Resources Root in IntelliJ IDEA.

+Inside the resources directory we can make a new directory for, example, FXML, and store all our FXML files in it.